sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Barcroft TV](https://www.youtube.com/user/barcroftmedia/featured) : Daily short documentaries about the incredible variety of people that make up the world
 - [Big Think](https://www.youtube.com/user/bigthink/videos) : Expert driven, actionable, educational content, featuring experts ranging from Bill Clinton to Bill Nye
 - [ColdFusion](https://www.youtube.com/user/coldfustion/videos) : Past, present, and future of technology
-- [CrashCourse](https://www.youtube.com/user/crashcourse/videos) : small courses on various subjects
+- [CrashCourse](https://www.youtube.com/user/crashcourse/videos) : Small courses on various subjects
 - [Every Frame a Painting](https://www.youtube.com/user/everyframeapainting/videos) : High-quality analysis of films and filmmaking
 - [National Geographic](https://www.youtube.com/user/NationalGeographic/videos) : High volume of high-quality content from all over the world
 - [r/ProgrammerHumor](https://www.reddit.com/r/ProgrammerHumor/) : Subreddit dedicated to exactly what it sounds like
 - [Reddit the front page of the internet](https://www.reddit.com) : Where free time goes to die
-- [Ridddle](https://www.youtube.com/user/VineMontanaTV/videos) : A youtube channel about science, mainly, but not only, the universe and space.
+- [Ridddle](https://www.youtube.com/user/VineMontanaTV/videos) : A YouTube channel about science, mainly, but not only, the universe and space.
-- [Regex Crossword](https://regexcrossword.com) : A simple crossword game where clues are regex that must be matched.
+- [Regex Crossword](https://regexcrossword.com) : A simple crossword game where clues are Regex that must be matched.
 - [SciShow](https://www.youtube.com/user/scishow/videos) : Answers to interesting questions that you've always wondered about
 - [SmarterEveryDay](https://www.youtube.com/user/destinws2/videos) : Lots of amazing scientific information about the world around us, usually captured with a high-speed camera
 - [TED](https://www.youtube.com/user/TEDtalksDirector/videos) : Great talks about technology, entertainment, and design
 - [TestTube News](https://www.youtube.com/user/TestTubeNetwork/videos) : Interesting information about news from around the world
 - [How to live for a long time ?](http://www.bbc.com/future/story/20170601-the-secret-to-a-long-and-healthy-life-eat-less) : The secret of longevity
-- [Vsauce](https://www.youtube.com/user/Vsauce/videos) : The best youtube channel
+- [Vsauce](https://www.youtube.com/user/Vsauce/videos) : The best YouTube channel
 - [Ox A cuk](http://www.ox.ac.uk/research/research-in-conversation/how-live-happy-life/dr-bronwyn-tarr#) : How to live a happy life
 - [lonelyspeck](https://www.lonelyspeck.com/the-milky-way-in-los-angeles-light-pollution/) : Expose to the Right for Astrophotography in Light Pollution – Palos Verdes, Los Angeles, California